 It also covers:

-- agriculture, construction, forestry, manufacturing, and healthcare and social assistance
+- agriculture, construction, forestry, healthcare and social assistance, and manufacturing.

-- cross-sector risks: work-related health, body stressing, and vehicle-related injuries
+- cross-sector risks: work-related health conditions, body stressing injuries, and vehicle-related injuries.

-The plan’s success in delivering targeted programmes that help prevent injuries and harm depends on collective action by government, businesses, leaders, unions and workers.
+The plan’s success in delivering targeted programmes that help prevent injuries and harm depends on collective action by government, businesses, sector and business leaders, unions and workers.

 Read the plan